godpgf/my_paper/MoESA/MoESA.md

 ### 2.3 Attention Learning in Deep Networks

 ​	Attention improves the performance by encouraging the model to focus on the most relevant parts of the input[^14].
 Previous method propose a visual attention model  that is capable of extracting information from an image or video by adaptively selecting a sequence of regions or locations and only processing the selected regions at a high resolution[^15].
 Spatial attention module is proposed to learn 'where' to attend in spatial axes[^16].
-We took inspiration from these works, we used spatial attention module to merge multi-frames informetion to one, and the noise in the multi-frames will be significantly reduced.
+We took inspiration from these works, we used attention module to merge multi-frames informetion to one because noise on different frames generally does not appear in the same area of the image.

 ## 3.The Proposed Method

-​    In this section, we will first introduce the methods for obtaining multi-frame normal cues as input data in Section 3.1, then introduce the Mixture-of-Experts Spatial Attention Network(MoESA) in Section 3.2, and at last rethinking the uneven distribution of samples at Section 3.3.（MoE和SA融一起了）
+​    In this section, we will first introduce the methods for obtaining multi-frame normal cues as input data in Section 3.1, then introduce the Mixture-of-Experts Attention Network(MoEA) in Section 3.2, and at last rethinking the uneven distribution of samples at Section 3.3.

 <img src="./images/fig1.jpg"   align="center"/>

-<center> （输入区，target区，深度图没写，哪个是入口哪个是出口不明白，3个loss引出来，输出放在一排；找超超帮忙）**Figure 1:Mixture-of-Experts Spatial Attention Network.**We uses a few end-to-end trainable U-Net as expect module to estimate the facial depth maps and deal with different attack instruments.Spatial Attention will merge recovered multi-frame depth maps  to one-frame. （每个模块的解释）（data Process 改成预法线信息生成，虚线加箭头，点积没有注释） </center>
+<center> **Figure 1:Mixture-of-Experts Attention Network.**We uses a few end-to-end trainable U-Net as expect module to estimate the facial depth maps and deal with different attack instruments.Attention Net will merge recovered multi-frame depth maps  to one-frame.  </center>

 ### 3.1.Multi-Frame Normal Cues